Researching and finding a Grave at the Cemetery Park

 You can contact us by email – firstname.lastname@example.org or call our office on: 0208 983 1277 to make an appointment.
 For other enquiries please contact our heritage officer, Claire, on email@example.com.

 Opened in 1841 and closed to burials in 1966, the correct title for the cemetery was The City of London and Tower Hamlets Cemetery (not to be confused with the City of London Cemetery in Newham) and it is locally known as ‘Bow Cemetery’.
 There are over 350,000 people buried here.

 All burials took place in either consecrated or unconsecrated ground.
 Those buried in consecrated ground would have been members of the Church of England.
 Those buried in unconsecrated ground would have been Christians of other denominations, those of other faiths and those of none.

 - A private grave is a plot or vault purchased with the right to decide who would be buried in the plot, they usually have a headstone and memorial.

 - A public grave is where a number of unrelated people were buried together in one grave, the funeral was paid for by family or friends and small headstones may have been erected.
 80% of people buried here are interred in a public grave.

 - There were also catacombs, which were filled in when the cemetery was compulsory purchased by the Greater London Council in 1966.

 Searching the Registers

-The original company registers for the cemetery are held at the London Metropolitan Archives and are now available online.
+The original company registers for the cemetery are held at the London Metropolitan Archives and are now available online on Ancestry.